liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 Performance counters
 ====================

-Performance Counters in |hpx| are used to provide information as to how well the runtime system or an application is performing.
+Performance counters in |hpx| are used to provide information as to how well the runtime system or an application is performing.
 The counter data can help determine system bottlenecks, and fine-tune system and application performance.
 The |hpx| runtime system, its networking, and other layers provide counter data